j19sch/j19sch.github.io/posts/2023/20230114-work-management-tools.md

-# Affordances, signifiers, and constraints
+# Affordances, signifiers, and constraints -> Affordances and contraints shape our tools and ourselves

 To understand what's happening here, there's the quote: